This post may contain affiliate links. Read my whole disclosure here.

 One player names an animal, and the other one needs to say if that animal has feathers, fur, or skin.
 Then you take turns.

 11. Silly songs

 When it comes to making your child laugh, this is the perfect game!
 The idea is very simple: you sing a song in a very silly way.
-You either use a strange voice, or you sing it very loud or alternate the volume of your voice very quickly.
-You can sing a children song that you know by heart or you can sing a song from the radio.
+You either use a strange voice, sing it very loud or alternate the volume of your voice very quickly.
+You can sing a children’s song that you know by heart, or you can sing a song from the radio.

 Kids will certainly enjoy their turn on this game!
 Be prepared for a lot of noise! 🙂

 12. Printable road trip games for young kids

 Another alternative for keeping kids busy during road trips is to use printable games and activities.

 You can find many printable games online based on your child’s age and interests.
 If you are looking for a set of printable games and activities to use throughout your vacation, check out our printable Summer Fun Kit.

 The Summer Fun Kit includes everything you need to add more joy to your summer, make memories with your kids, and keep the little ones busy (and happy) for hours.

 I hope you and your kids will enjoy these game ideas during your family road trip!